-Ramli Bin Salleh [1973] 1 MLJ 54; See also the Chief Justice Practice Direction No 3/2003 request to the police to see his client.36 What is clear is that the Police require time to get hold of evidence and to preen its deliberate destruction or removal.
-This, it is submitted, has to be the very basis why detention is necessary, and we magnistrate authorises further detention, it cannot be but for this very purpose, and a primae facie justification to deny suspect Counsel.
-The refusal to allow the suspect with Counsel at the investigation stage, therefore, is in accordance that
+What is clear is that the Police require time to get hold of evidence and to preempt its deliberate destruction or removal.
+This, it is submitted, has to be the very basis why detention is necessary, and when Magistrate authorises further detention, it cannot be but for this very purpose, and a primae facie justification to deny the suspect Counsel.
+The refusal to allow the suspect with Counsel at the investigation stage, therefore, is in accordance with law.
+It must be noted that a person is normally arrested on suspicion, credible information or reasonable complaint where proof is lacking.
+Therefore, to ask the police to show proof of the suspect's guilt is premature but they should be able to show that they are actually investigating the suspect diligently and expediently as possible, and why in the interest of justice the arrest of the suspect must be kept secret and if already known, why he needs to be kept aloof from everybody including the Counsel.